Kappa Alpha Psi: Embezzlement

-Hazing controversies
+Hazing

 Kappa Alpha Psi was founded January 5, 1911, at Indiana University, Bloomington, Indiana.
 The fraternity's stated position is that hazing and pledging are forbidden and that violators of this policy are to be expelled.
 In 1990, Kappa Alpha Psi along with fellow NPHC organizations issued a joint statement announcing the elimination of pledging.
 The fraternity backed its stance by releasing Executive Order One in 1988, Executive Order Two in 1993, and Executive Order Three in 1994.
 Many members of Kappa Alpha Psi have nonetheless conducted underground pledging and have engaged in acts of hazing, and as a result, the fraternity has had many complaints of hazing lodged against it, most related to the pledging process.

 In 1994, Michael Davis, a Southeast Missouri State University student, was beaten to death participating in a pledging ritual by members of Kappa Alpha Psi.
-After a pledging ritual, fraternity members placed his lifeless body in his bed where he was officially pronounced dead.
-His family won a $1.4 million wrongful death lawsuit against the fraternity and several Kappas served time in prison.
+After a pledging ritual, fraternity members placed his lifeless body in his bed, where he was officially pronounced dead.
+His family won a $1.4 million wrongful death lawsuit against the fraternity, and several Kappas served time in prison.

+Also in 1994, Steven Otley Jr., a Kappa Alpha Psi pledge from Southern College of Technology, was hospitalized after he was beat repeatedly and fraternity members stood on his abdomen.
+Christopher Allen Powell, a pledge at the University of Georgia, was hospitalized in 1994 after his wounds from repeated paddling became infected.

-In February 1996, a University of Pittsburgh pledge for Kappa Alpha Psi named Santana Kenner-Henderson was beaten severely and in critical condition for more than a week; he was 20 at the time.
+In February 1996, a University of Pittsburgh pledge for Kappa Alpha Psi named Santana Kenner-Henderson was beaten severely and was in critical condition for more than a week; he was 20 at the time.
 Another student was beaten along with him.
 Five members of the fraternity were arrested as a result.

-Donald Edwards was pledging to be a part of Kappa Alpha Psi Fraternity Inc., and experienced hazing which included a bruised kidney, a concussion, and cigarette burns, in addition to getting extorted for his money.
-As a result, the fraternity was suspended from NIU's campus, they no longer had a Kappa house, and five of his attackers were suspended and two were expelled.
+Donald Edwards was pledging to be a part of Kappa Alpha Psi Fraternity Inc., and experienced hazing, which included a bruised kidney, a concussion, and cigarette burns, in addition to getting extorted for his money.
+As a result, the fraternity was suspended from NIU's campus, they no longer had a Kappa house, and five of the attackers were suspended, and two were expelled.

 In 1998, eleven Kappas affiliated with the University of Maryland Eastern Shore were charged with first-degree assault and reckless endangerment for hospitalizing several pledges.
 One pledge was beaten so badly that many of the veins in his backside were broken and he developed a life-threatening gangrene infection.